tdauth/cpp-futures-promises/README.md

 # cpp-futures-promises
-Examples and extensions of C++ futures and promises based on C++17, Boost.Thread and Folly.
-The extensions are mainly inspired by the [Scala library for futures and promises](http://docs.scala-lang.org/overviews/core/futures.html) and functions missing from Folly.
 The project provides an advanced futures and promises API based on our paper [Advanced Futures and Promises in C++](http://www.home.hs-karlsruhe.de/~suma0002/publications/advanced-futures-promises-cpp.pdf).
 The API offers functions which are missing from other C++ futures and promises APIs.
 It is implemented with the help of only a few basic functions which allows a much easier adaption to other libraries.
 Currently, the API has two different reference implementations which use the following two C++ libraries:
 * [Boost.Thread](https://github.com/boostorg/thread)
 * [Folly](https://github.com/facebook/folly)

+The project does also provide extensions of C++ futures and promises based on C++17, Boost.Thread and Folly.
+The extensions are mainly inspired by the [Scala library for futures and promises](http://docs.scala-lang.org/overviews/core/futures.html) and functions missing from Folly.
+Some use cases have been implemented to demonstrate the extensions.

 ## Automatic Build with TravisCI
 [![Build Status](https://travis-ci.org/tdauth/cpp-futures-promises.svg?branch=master)](https://travis-ci.org/tdauth/cpp-futures-promises)